Carrefour warns on profit as Europeans cut back

 FRENCH HYPERMARKET WOES

-Carrefour, the world's second-biggest retailer by sales after U.S. group Wal-Mart (WMT.N), said third-quarter sales edged up 0.3 percent to 22.8 billion euros (19 billion pounds), in line with forecasts as robust growth in Latin America barely offset weak sales in France and western Europe.
+Carrefour, the world's second-biggest retailer by sales after U.S. group Wal-Mart (WMT.N), said third-quarter sales edged up 0.3 percent to 22.8 billion euros (19.4 billion pounds), in line with forecasts as robust growth in emerging markets barely offset weak sales in France and western Europe.

-Sales at French hypermarkets open at least a year dropped 4.6 percent excluding fuel, deteriorating from a 1.7 percent decline in the second quarter.
+Sales at French hypermarkets open at least a year dropped 4.6 percent excluding fuel in its fiscal third-quarter, deteriorating from a 1.7 percent decline in the second quarter.

 That included a 9.6 percent plunge in underlying sales of discretionary non-food goods, highlighting the extent to which shoppers are cutting back on non-essential purchases.